shubhishukla10/NETLAM/README.md

 ## Prerequisites

 - Python 3.10 or later
-- Google GenAI Python SDK (for running the Python scripts)
+- Google GenAI Python SDK (for running the Python scripts) (This can be adapted for ChatGPT or any other LLM API model)
 - Verilog simulation tools (e.g., ModelSim, Xilinx Vivado)
+- Yosys suite
+- freePDK 45 nm or any other open-source PDK
 - Git

 ---